rerun-io/rerun/docs/content/reference/entity-queries.md

 ## `origin` substitution

-Query expressions also allow you to use the variable `$origin` to refer to the origin of the space-view that the query belongs to.
+Query expressions also allow you to use the variable `$origin` to refer to the origin of the view that the query belongs to.

 For example, the above query could be rewritten as: